jupyterlab/jupyterlab-desktop/python-env-management.md

 ### `jlab env update-registry`

 Update discovered and user set Python environments without launching UI.
 This command resolves the environment details using the paths stored in app's environment registry.
-This operation is automatically done at app launch but the command can be used to the same without launching the app.
+This operation is automatically done at app launch but the command can be used to do the same without launching the app.

 ### `jlab env set-python-envs-path <path>`